 - Wait 30 minutes after taking Synthroid before eating.
 Try to avoid calcium-containing foods such as milk or cheese for 2 hours.

-- Do 10 neck stretches by placing the arch anterior chet and then extending your neck fully.
+- Do 10 neck stretches by placing the arch anterior chest and then extending your neck fully.
 This should be repeated several times throughout the day.

-- It is okay to shower on postoperative day one.
+- It is okay to shower on a postoperative day one.

 - Tape strips should be left in place until you return to the office.
 If the strips come off on their own, they can be left off.

 - You may drive when you are off all pain medication and able to look over your shoulder without hesitation.

 - Chloraseptic spray or Cepacol lozenges may be used for sore throat.
 Warm salt water gargling may also be beneficial.